Looking Under the Hood at Schwab Charitable Fund

 Schwab Charitable offers two main investment types: diversified asset-allocation pools with a range of risk levels and single-asset pools for a variety of asset classes.
 Both include sustainable investment options for investors who want to consider social and environmental factors.

 For investors who prefer to build their own portfolios, Schwab Charitable offers a variety of both active and passive vehicles covering domestic stocks, international stocks, bonds, and cash.
-It also includes an inflation-protected bond offering--a useful asset type missing from Fidelity and Vanguard's options for single-asset funds.
-The single-asset-class menu is relatively strong overall and includes standouts such as Metropolitan West Total Return Bond (MWTIX), which Morningstar analyst Brian Moriarty considers one of the best offerings in the intermediate core-plus bond category, and Schwab Total Stock Market Index (SWTSX), which offers broad equity-market exposure at a rock-bottom expense ratio.
-The lineup also includes environmental, social, and governance-focused offerings for both equities and fixed-income.
+The single-asset-class menu is relatively strong overall and includes standouts such as Metropolitan West Total Return Bond MWTIX, which Morningstar associate director Brian Moriarty considers to be one of the best offerings in the intermediate core-plus bond category, and Schwab Total Stock Market Index SWTSX, which offers broad equity market exposure at a rock-bottom expense ratio.
+The lineup also includes environmental, social, and governance-focused offerings for both equities and fixed income.

 Like Fidelity, Schwab Charitable allows donors with balances of $250,000 to recommend a qualified investment advisor to manage their investment accounts.
-The investment advisor can build customized portfolios using mutual funds, ETFs, stocks, bonds, and CDs, as well as approved investments in hedge funds, venture capital, and private equity.
+The investment advisor can build customized portfolios using mutual funds, ETFs, stocks, bonds, and certificates of deposit, as well as approved investments in hedge funds, venture capital, and private equity.

 Schwab Charitable offers a decent lineup of investment options and is broadly accessible to a wide range of charitable donors.
-While its asset-allocation pools could be stronger, the single-fund pools are more compelling, especially given the prevalence of good, low-cost index options.
+While its asset-allocation pools mostly receive Neutral ratings, the single-fund pools are more compelling, especially given the prevalence of good, low-cost index options.
 In addition, investors who already hold assets at Schwab will likely find it easier to set up a donor-advised fund under the same umbrella instead of moving assets to another organization.

 Amy C. Arnott does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.